 We’re confident that with these tips, you’ll be able to get the most out of Twitter whether you have an account or not.
 In fact, if you are someone who rarely checks your account, you could even delete your account by applying these techniques.

-And if you end up joining with an account, learn everything you need to know about Twitter DMs, try these Twitter tools a try and be sure to checkout these unwritten Twitter rules.
+And if you end up joining with an account, learn everything you need to know about Twitter DMs, try these Twitter tools, and be sure to check out these unwritten Twitter rules.
 You’ll also enjoy these Twitter tools to discover the best and funniest tweets.

 Explore more about: Twitter.